Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Materials and Methods

 \subsection{Data Pre-processing}

-All the images were resized to ($512\times 512$) pixels.
-Afterward, a normalization scheme as described previously by Johnson et al. \cite{johnson2019mimica} was utilized by subtracting the lowest value in the image, dividing by the highest value in the shifted image, truncating values, and converting the result to an unsigned integer, i.e., the range of $[0, 255]$.
+We resized all images of the UKA-CXR dataset to ($512\times 512$) pixels.
+Afterward, a normalization scheme as described previously by Johnson et al. \cite{johnson2019mimica} was utilized by subtracting the lowest value in the image, dividing by the highest value in the shifted image, truncating values, and converting the result to an unsigned integer, i.e., in the range of $[0, 255]$.
 Finally, we performed histogram equalization by shifting pixel values towards 0 or towards 255 such that all pixel values $0$ through $255$ have approximately equal frequencies \cite{johnson2019mimica}.

 We selected a binary classification paradigm for each label.
 The \say{negative} and \say{uncertain} classes (\say{normal} and \say{uncertain} for cardiomegaly) were treated as negative, while the \say{mild}, \say{moderate}, and \say{severe} classes (\say{borderline}, \say{enlarged}, and \say{massively enlarged} for cardiomegaly) were treated as positive.